-The dress designed by Jean Louis was expected to sell for $2m to $3m, according to Barnebys.
-“This astronomical value is partly due to the fact that the performance of this song is now part of history – two of the most famous people in the world publicly acknowledging what was a very private love affair, and finally because the dress is covered with 2,500 crystals, and because it was one of Marilyn Monroe's last public appearances,” says Silfverstolpe.
+The dress designed by Jean Louis is expected to sell for $2m to $3m, according to Barnebys.
+“This astronomical value is partly due to the fact that the performance of this song is now part of history – two of the most famous people in the world publicly acknowledging what was a very private love affair, and finally because the dress is covered with 2,500 crystals, and because it was one of Marilyn Monroe’s last public appearances,” says Silfverstolpe.

 Less than three months later, Marilyn Monroe was dead, and just a year later President Kennedy had been assassinated.
-"Marilyn Monroe's performance of 'Happy Birthday Mr. President 'is definitely the most famous spontaneous behavior in America's history,” said Darren Julien, president of Julien's Auctions to Barnebys.
+“Marilyn Monroe’s performance of ‘Happy Birthday Mr. President ‘is definitely the most famous spontaneous behaviour in America’s history,” said Darren Julien, president of Julien’s Auctions to Barnebys.

 The dress will be part of Julien’s three-day auction of Marilyn Monroe-related pieces this month.